Information Security Graduate Programs: Defend the Most Valued Asset of the Digital Age

 Earn a master’s degree and/or graduate certificate from a leading research university with top-ranked programs

 - No GRE/GMAT required

 As the digital interconnectivity of today’s world continues to drastically reshape every facet of modern life—from an individual’s health records to personal finances—the concern of IT security breaches become an increasingly urgent reality.
 Today’s IT security professionals are the primary defense in defending IT infrastructure from relentless cyber-attacks.
-In fact, the Bureau of Labor Statistics projects a 36% increase in IT security job opportunities in the computer systems design and related services industry by 2024.
+In fact, the Bureau of Labor Statistics projects a 35% increase in IT security job opportunities in the computer systems design and related services industry through 2031.